ldldylan/PixelPanda/README.md

 ## Functionality & MVP
 * Shopping cart
 * Artworks(CRUD)
-* artworks comments(CRUD)
+* Artworks comments(CRUD)
-* search functionality
+* Search functionality

 ## Bonus Features
-* real-time communication between the artist and buyers
+* Real-time communication between the artist and buyers
-* end-to-end encryption
+* End-to-end encryption
-* live drawing for sketch of custom artwork
+* Live drawing for sketch of custom artwork
-* search functionality
+* Search functionality
-* level tiers for buyers and sellers to trust each other more
+* Level tiers for buyers and sellers to trust each other more

 ## Technologies
 * Frontend: React and React Native with Redux